Here are some suggestions of places to visit, day trips from Seville and other interesting sights out of the city.

 Doñana is one of the largest national parks in Europe, it is easy to reach by bus.
 In the park you will find woods, marshes and spectacular wildlife.
 Tourism in Doñana is controlled to protect wildlife, so the best way to visit the park is through one of the visitors’ centres, or taking one of the guided tours, either by bus or by boat navigating the Guadalquivir river.

-Driving towards east for an hour, you reach Córdoba.
-It comes as little surprise that Cordoba has been one of the few places where European history that has actually seen Muslims, Jews and Christians living more or less happily together.
+Driving towards east for an hour, you reach Córdoba, our last proposal of day trips from Seville.
+It comes as little surprise that Córdoba has been one of the few places where European history that has actually seen Muslims, Jews and Christians living more or less happily together.
 It has always been an important place of culture and since 1994, the historic centre is included in the UNESCO World Heritage list.
 Here, history can be found at every street corner.